JosepMariaVila/SignPayloadOfflineXRPLxrpl.js-library/README.md

 Download the 2 files I have in this project and put them in that folder: signsubmit.js signsubmit.html

-Open that folder with VSC, or when you are in VSC open that folde.r
+Open that folder with VSC, or when you are in VSC open the folder.

 Open a terminal and type (it creates a basic package.json): npm init --yes